jnguyen010/phys360_jocelyn/README.md

 # phys360_penny_drop

-Summary
+# Summary

-If you drop two pennies from the top of a tall building, with one penny dropping staight down and another rotating, which penny will reach terminal velocity first.
+If you drop two pennies from the top of a tall building, with one penny dropping staight down and another rotating, which penny will reach the ground first?

-What happens if a penny rotates as it is dropped from the top of the building?
-How does the velocity and the drag change throughout the penny's journey.
+# Background

+For our project, we will see what happens when you drop a penny from the top of a skyscraper.
+We have modeled projectile motions before, where we have considered initial velocity, gravitational acceleration, and drag/air resistance.
+For this project, we want to experiment what will happen when each of these factors are changed.
+We will also add another variable where the penny is rotating while in the air (changes in the area for air resistance).

+# Resources

+xxx